pritam1409/bike-sharing/README.md

 # bike-sharing
-created a linear regression model to predict the demand of bike sharing in US
+created a linear regression model to predict the demand of bike sharing of a certain company in US